strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/policies.md

 In Strapi v3, policies are Koa middlewares accepting or rejecting requests based on the REST context.
 As middlewares, v3 policies always receive a Koa context, either coming from the REST request or built from the GraphQL resolver arguments.

-In Strapi v4, [policies](/developer-docs/latest/development/backend-customization/policies.md#policies) are functions that should return `true` or `undefined` for the request to be accepted. v4 policies are given a custom context based on where the policy has been called from (e.g. a REST controller’s action or a GraphQL resolver).
+In Strapi v4, [policies](/developer-docs/latest/development/backend-customization/policies.md#policies) are functions that should return `true` or `undefined` for the request to be accepted. v4 policies receive a custom context based on where the policy has been called from (e.g. a REST controller’s action or a GraphQL resolver).
 :::

 To migrate a policy to Strapi v4:

-1. Declare the policy in the appropriate folder, depending on the policy scope:
+1. Move the policy file in the appropriate folder, depending on the policy scope:

     | Policy scope      | Folder                                                                                                                                                                                                           |
     | ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |